2018 will have plenty of notable celestial events for even the most casual observer.

 Jupiter, Mars, and Saturn will be visible in the southeastern sky before dawn, and they will appear to hover near each other in a straight line.
 The moon will also join the group, and be the fourth object in this celestial conga line!

-Jupiter Opposition – May 9
+Jupiter Opposition and Closest Approach – May 9-10

 The best time to view Jupiter through a telescope will be around this time of the year.
 Jupiter will be visible all night, and be at its closest to Earth, thus be at its biggest and brightest through a telescope, making the cloud bands and Galilean Moons easier to see!